 Explore Japan through its people, places, history, and of course, its food and drinks.

 Japan has one of the most diverse, amazing food cultures in the world.
 Think Japanese food is teriyaki chicken and sushi?
 Does your idea of ramen come packaged in a shrink-wrapped, freeze-dried block?
 Do you buy your sushi at the local supermarket?

 No way—that's not real Japanese food!

 And even if you consider yourself a Japanese food expert, and you know your tonkotsu from your tonkatsu, I'll bet you'll learn a thing or ten upon visiting the holy grail of Japanese cuisine with us.

 A fast-paced schedule.
 Lots of food and drink.
 Tons of fun with a small, select group of awesome people.

-There will be only FIVE spots open for the 2018 trip (not including myself).
+There will be up to SEVEN spots open for both trips (not including myself).

 Japan & I

 Well, after studying Japanese in my senior year of high school, I was given the opportunity to work and study in Japan.
-I lept at the chance, and ended up taking three full semesters of college classes while also working as a waiter on a replica Mississippi steam-wheeler on Japan's largest lake, Biwako (yah, I know—random).
+I leaped at the chance and ended up taking three full semesters of college classes while also working as a waiter on a replica Mississippi steam-wheeler on Japan's largest lake, Biwako (I know—random).
 That year completely changed my life, and every year after that I kept returning to Japan to see the friends I had made, keep my Japanese up, and continue exploring the country that I had grown to love so much.